-In addition to these, smart grids will cut the industry’s carbon emissions by %25, according to US department of energy.
+In addition to these, smart grids will cut the industry’s carbon emissions by %25, according to the US department of energy.

 Giving Consumers the Control

 The Smart Grid is in its infancy.
-The infrastructure for smart grid requires lots of investments and it will take time to reach its full potential.
+The infrastructure for the smart grid requires lots of investments and it will take time to reach its full potential.
 The United States has spent over $7.8 billion USD on the improvement of smart energy grid infrastructures.